yslan/yslan.github.io/_tabs/about.md

 My master's research at National Taiwan University (NTU) was my first venture in the field of numerical PDEs.
 Later in 2017, I was lucky to be invited to Argonne National Laboratory (ANL) as a summer student.
-It was my first high-performance computing (HPC) experience and I enjoyed it a lot.
+It was my first high-performance computing (HPC) experience and it's very satisfying to run my own code at scale.
+I enjoyed it a lot.
 After getting my master's degree in applied math, I had been continually working at Argonne as a pre-doctoral appointee for three years.
-Now, I'm back to school and currently being a computer science master student at University of Illinois working toward a doctoral degree.
+Now, I'm back to school and currently being a computer science student at University of Illinois working toward a doctoral degree.

 [^tw-name]: [Ref: Taiwanese naming and spelling in English](https://culturalatlas.sbs.com.au/taiwanese-culture/taiwanese-culture-naming)